thephpleague/json-guard/docs/validation/errors.md

 The value that caused the error.

-### Constraints
+### Context

-Any constraints applied to the validation rule.
-For example, the schema `{"minimum": 2}` would return the contraint `['min' => 2]`.
+The context array holds any data meant to be interpolated into the error message.
+For example, the schema `{"minimum": 2}` and the data `1` would return the context `['value' => '1, min' => 2]`.

-## Localization

-The `message` is intended for developers and is not localized.
-Error messages can be easily localized for your application using the error codes and the [symfony/translation](http://symfony.com/doc/current/components/translation/usage.html) component or a similar library.
+Every value in the array is cast to a string so that it can be safely interpolated.